 - are there thoughts, memories or images popping up?

-If you ever played any game, you have experienced the concept of magic circle, even if you didn’t label it.
-This is the space where the game happens, with its specific meaning, rules, context…
+If you ever played any game, you have experienced the concept of the magic circle, even if you didn’t label it.
+This is the space where the game happens, with its specific meaning, rules, and context…

 One of the great advantages of entering this magic space is that our concepts and beliefs are challenged or get new meanings, at least for the duration of the game.